 Cindy cares about her clients and is committed to helping them reduce their distress and improve their mood.
 She is also committed to bringing together a team who are compassionate, highly skilled and qualified, and who are committed to helping clients feel better.

 Cindy also works with the Australian media to help de-stigmatise psychology.
 She has spoken on radio, appeared on television and worked with journalists to provide accurate information about psychological issues to the public.

-Cindy is registered with the Psychology Board of Australia & Medicare Australia, The Australian Psychological Society & the Clinical College of the Australian Psychology Society.
+Cindy is registered with the Psychology Board of Australia & Medicare Australia.

 Paul has experience in treating adults whom present with a wide range of psychological issues, such as: depression, anxiety disorders, trauma, anger, dealing with angry partners, Workers Compensation, PTSD, and general life stress.